talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 );
 $pageSize = 1000; // int | The number of items in the response.
 $skip = 56; // int | The number of items to skip when paging through large result sets.
-$sandbox = false; // bool | Indicates whether you are pointing to a sandbox or Live customer.
+$sandbox = false; // bool | Indicates whether you are pointing to a sandbox or live customer.

 try {
     $result = $apiInstance->getCustomerProfiles($pageSize, $skip, $sandbox);